Color in photography is a powerful tool to control the mood and grab the viewer’s attention.

 Set your color wheel to grayscale.
-And see how orange and blue transform into shades of grey with the most recognizable contrast.
+See how orange and blue transform into shades of grey with the most recognisable contrast.

-This helps our brain to recognize objects with the smallest effort.
+This helps our brain to recognise objects with the smallest effort.
 Our minds love simplicity.

 Blue and orange are dominant colors, even if used in a monochromatic color scheme.
-But include both in the same image, and you’ll maximize the power of this combination.
+But include both in the same image, and you’ll maximise the power of this combination.

-The cold of the blue tones emphasizes the warmth of the orange ones.
+The cold of the blue tones emphasises the warmth of the orange ones.
 And vice versa.

 Besides, fiery orange and cool blue are associated with opposing concepts.
 Unlike other pairs of complementary colors.